raccoonwannafly/frontendmentor.io-multi-step-form/README.md

 - Live Site URL: https://multistepform-raccoonwannafly.netlify.app/

 ## My process
-Took my a long time as I learn how to manipulate DOM at the same time as learning some new CSS properties Using flexbox and grid I was able to determine UI layout pretty easily, the rest were just minor details adjusting here and there
+Took me a long time as I learn how to manipulate DOM at the same time as learning some new CSS properties Using flexbox and grid I was able to determine UI layout pretty easily, the rest were just minor details adjusting here and there
 Also regex from google helped alot..